The Allegory of the Dungeon: Not Black Socrates, But Shadow (Winston Bailey) Learning Under An Oak Tree – Winthrop R. Holder

 This deep interest in Shadow (who never used the moniker “The Mighty”) and his world/work had intensified after reading Linden Lewis’ “The Mighty Shadow on the Pointlessness of Human Existence” (Caribbean Review, Vol. X, No. 4, Fall, 1981) in the early 80s.
 Such a classic misreading of the Dreadman’s work troubled me.

-Such a classical misreading repulsed me—dissing–the Dreadman’s work.
+Lweis’s corruption really—dissing–of the Dreadman’s work repulsed me.
 However, accepting Earl Lovelace’s critique of professors who, in interrogating the calypso, silence calypsonians’ voices beyond the lyrics—even to the exclusion of meaning to the artists as with the revelation of Philo, the calypsonian, in The Dragon Can’t Dance, “…It was a nice article, and he had cut it out and put it into his scrapbook… He wasn’t sure if he understood the professor.“—I began embracing the notion that ‘text without context is pretext.’
 Hence, I thought of engaging Shadow to see if I could get a bit more source text to understand better/situate his lyrics.

 Bukka Rennie is an activist, historian, and renowned calypso commentator.